-I am a 16 year old honor student and soccer player entering my junior year of high school.
+I am a 17-year-old honor student and soccer player entering my senior year of high school.
 One day, I thought about what makes me and my life different from anyone else.
 In reality, it's not, but my life experiences have shaped the person I am and the person I strive to be.
 I believe in the act of giving and I have a big heart, especially for kids.

 I have challenged myself to do more, be bold, and to turn my life experience into more than just a story, but a mission to support and show compassion for others in their time of need.